-LifesforSocial founder Afshan Nasseri on building a life around your passions
+LifesforSocial founder Afshan Nasseri on creating a life around your passions

 Afshan Nasseri is a digital marketing & brand consultant, who was raised in Massachusetts.
 She is a fashion & culture blogger with over 34,000 followers on Instagram.
 As a recent alumni of McGill University, she holds a degree in Strategic Management and a minor in Arabic.
 She builds with communities and brands through her work with Awadh Clothing, Pursuit Advisory, and LifesforSocial.